-PEP is a medication that effectively prevents HIV infection when taken within 72 hours of potential exposure to HIV.
+PEP, Post-Exposure Prophylaxis, is a medication that effectively prevents HIV infection when taken within 72 hours of potential exposure to HIV.
+The medication is taken as a 28 day course.
 The national guidelines for post-exposure prophylaxis was published in 2018.
-The guidelines (in Finnish) can be found here.

 Who is PEP meant for?

 If you don’t know if your sexual partner is HIV-positive or whether they are on effective HIV medication and you did not use a condom, the following sexual situations are considered high risk in relation to HIV exposure:

 - Anal sex without a condom in sex between men.